 - Comprehensive: This is physical damage to the car caused by something other than a collision, such as theft, fire, animal impacts, vandalism, falling objects, and acts of nature (windstorm, flood, etc.).

 - Primary guests can contractually limit the amount of excess that they are legally obligated to pay in the event that there is Physical Damage to the reserved car.
 Primary guests may choose from three (3) options.

-- “Basic” plan: Under the Basic plan, the amount of excess that the primary guest is liable to pay for Physical Damage (other than Mechanical or Interior Damage) to the reserved car during the reservation, plus Related Costs, is contractually limited to £750.
-When damage is reported, the primary guest will be charged the full £750.
-If the costs of the damage, plus all Related Costs, minus insurance collected, are less than £750, the difference will be refunded.
+- “Standard” plan: Under the Standard plan, the amount of excess that the primary guest is liable to pay for Physical Damage (other than Mechanical or Interior Damage) to the reserved car during the reservation, plus Related Costs, is contractually limited to £1,000.
+When damage is reported, the primary guest will be charged the full £1,000.
+If the costs of the damage, plus all Related Costs, minus insurance collected, are less than £1,000, the difference will be refunded.

-The contractual limitation of liability included in the Premium, Basic, and Minimum protection plans:
+The contractual limitation of liability included in the Premier, Standard, and Minimum protection plans:

 - ONLY apply to Physical Damage that is not Mechanical or Interior Damage.

 When you, as a primary guest, are deciding which Turo protection plan to choose, here are some important considerations: